openworm/ChannelWorm/docs/source/intro.rst

 such as locomotion, gonad development, mechanosensory and osmotic avoidance behavior, chemotaxis and thermotaxis, resistance to fluoride ions, defecation, egg laying, toxin and heavy metal sensitivity, programmed cell death, neuronal degeneration, and abnormal catecholamine levels.

 A wealth of powerful molecular tools and online databases are available to study ion channels and transporter functional genomics in C. elegans.
 Conceptually, functional genomic studies can be divided into two approaches.

 The gene-driven approach focuses on identification, cloning, and characterization of genes.
 Gene characterization involves expression and structure-function studies and determination of where and when a gene is expressed in the organism.

-The phenotype-driven approach seeks to determine the physiological roles of genes from the cellular to whole animal level and to identify the mechanisms that regulate protein function [3]_.
+The phenotype-driven approach seeks to determine the physiological roles of genes from the cellular to whole animal level, and to identify the mechanisms that regulate protein function [3]_.